wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 }
 ```

-while, a signaling message with type set to “signal:count-down-timer” is to inform of a timer:
+* while, a signaling message with type set to `signal:count-down-timer` is to inform of a timer:

 ```json
 {